Wolsey's Gate

-Wolsey's Gate is an English gatehouse in Ipswich, Suffolk.
+Wolsey's Gate, also called Wolsey Gate, is an English gatehouse in Ipswich, Suffolk.
 It was built in 1528 in the Tudor style, and was intended to be the water gate for an educational college created in the mould of Winchester and Eton colleges.

 The gateway consists of two short sections of brick wall supporting a pair of turrets, joined by a horizontal lintel, decorated with brickwork in the style of blind arcades.
 Under the lintel and flanked by niches is a very worn coat of arms in white stone.

 History

 Cardinal Wolsey, an eminent statesman born in Ipswich, decided to found colleges in every diocese in England.
 These colleges were intended to feed a new college at the University of Oxford: Cardinal College.

 Chief amongst these new collegiate foundations would be a grand college in his hometown: the Cardinal College of St. Mary, Ipswich.
 The Ipswich foundation was the only one whose construction had begun, due to Wolsey's fall from power in 1529.

 Wolsey's Gate, being the water gate, is the sole remnant of this college.